Calgary Economic Region Workforce Insights

 Employment: Regional vs Local Patterns

-The weak correlation (0.19) between regional and local employment levels indicates relatively independent employment patterns.
-This suggests that local employment dynamics are largely independent from regional trends.
+The moderate correlation (0.70) between regional and local employment levels indicates some alignment in employment trends.
+This suggests that local employment partially reflects regional patterns.

 Employment Rate: Regional vs Local Patterns

-Employment rates show a weak correlation (-0.06) between regional and local levels.
-This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.
+Employment rates show a moderate correlation (0.43) between regional and local levels.
+This shows moderate similarity in workforce engagement, suggesting that there are some shared labor market influences.

 Unemployment Rate: Regional vs Local Patterns